Sometimes the end justifies the means.<...>

 And along with that, accepting imperfections - which means getting your hands really dirty - means the focus is on execution and getting shit done.
 That means ticking off to do's and making progress.

 Most significant things offers no easy way to accomplish them.
-And it accomplishing those things is much more important than how you accomplished those things.
+And accomplishing those things is much more important than how you accomplished those things.

 If you don't believe me, this is from Jason Calacanis: